naveengoyal1503/autoplugin-ai/plugins/AffiliateLink_Manager_Pro/README.md

 # AffiliateLink Manager Pro

-AffiliateLink Manager Pro is a WordPress plugin that helps you manage, cloak, and track affiliate links with advanced analytics.
+AffiliateLink Manager Pro is a powerful WordPress plugin that helps bloggers and site owners manage, track, and optimize affiliate links with advanced analytics and automated link cloaking.

 ## Features
-- Create and manage affiliate links
+- Add and manage affiliate links with custom slugs
-- Cloak affiliate URLs for cleaner links
 - Track clicks on each affiliate link
+- Cloak affiliate links for a cleaner look
 - Display affiliate links using shortcodes
-- Simple dashboard for link management
+- Simple admin interface for managing links

 ## Installation
-1. Upload the plugin folder to your `/wp-content/plugins/` directory.
+1. Upload the `affiliate-link-manager-pro` folder to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to 'Affiliate Links' in your admin menu to start managing links.
+3. Go to the 'Affiliate Links' menu in your admin panel to start adding links

 ## Setup
-- Add new affiliate links via the dashboard.
+- Add your affiliate links in the admin panel with a custom slug
-- Use the shortcode `[almp_link id="123"]` to display a cloaked affiliate link on your site.
+- Use the shortcode `[affiliate_link slug="your-slug"]` to display a link on your posts/pages
+- Cloaked links are available at `/go/your-slug`

 ## Usage
-- Add, edit, and delete affiliate links from the dashboard.
+- Add new affiliate links via the admin panel
-- View click statistics for each link.
+- Track clicks and performance
-- Use shortcodes to embed affiliate links in posts, pages, or widgets.
+- Use shortcodes or cloaked URLs to promote your affiliate links

 ## Support
-For support and feature requests, visit our website or contact support.
+For support, please visit our website or contact us directly.